 Rationale: Ensuring that the patient and family understand the strategies for treatment promotes acceptance of treatment.
-Involving the patient creates an exchange of information and shared decision-making, which improves outcomes.
+Involving the patient creates an exchange of information and shared decision-making, which improves outcomes.8

-Rationale: The patient may determine that he or she does not want to accept a recommended strategy.
+Rationale: The patient may not want to accept a recommended strategy.

 Rationale: Maintaining optimal nutrition, hygiene, sleep, and relaxation activities can improve adaptive coping mechanisms, ultimately reducing anxiety severity.